Undergraduate Study

 First-Year Writing Seminars

-FWS classes and substitutions, and non-creative writing courses taken at other institutions (such as courses with a WRIT subject code), fall under the purview of the Knight Institute.
+FWS classes and substitutions, and non-creative intro to writing courses taken at other institutions (such as courses with a WRIT subject code), fall under the purview of the Knight Institute.
 Visit the "AP & Transfer Credit" or "FWS Substitutions" section of the John S. Knight Institute for Writing in the Disciplines website for information and instructions.

 For more information: as.cornell.edu/education/study-abroad